viaacode/avo2-components/README.md

 ## Synopsis

-This repository contains the AVO React components.
+This repository contains the AVO React components to be consumed by the end user and admin applications.

 ## Technical